koculu/Regor/docs/api/createComponent.md

 - `context` (required): A function that defines the Regor context for the component.
 This function receives a `ComponentHead` object, which you can use to specify the component's behavior and props.
 It should return the Regor context.

-- `template` (required): An object specifying the template for rendering the component.
+- `templateOptions` (required): An HTML string or an object specifying the template for rendering the component.
 It can include the following properties:

   - `selector` (string, optional): A CSS selector string for the root element of the component.
 Regor will attempt to find this element in the DOM.
   - `element` (Element, optional): A reference to the root DOM element of the component.
 If provided, this element will be used as the component's template.
-  - `html` (string, optional): An HTML string representing the initial content of the component's root element.
+  - `template` (string, optional): An HTML string representing the initial content of the component's root element.
   - `json` (object, optional): A JSON object representing the initial structure of the component's UI.
   - `isSVG` (boolean, optional): Indicates whether the template contains SVG elements.